janakmshah/microfeatures-guidelines/README.md

 - Don't expect this to be a silver-bullet to your problems.
 You should take the core ideas, process them, and apply the principles to your project/s.
 - Each project is different so are the needs.
 With the ideas in the manifesto, and your needs, you should figure out what might work out for you.
-- Since everything this architecture depends on is evolving *(tools, languages, concepts)*, this might get outdated very quickly.
+- Since everything this architecture depends on is evolving *(tools, languages, concepts)*, the manifesto might get outdated very quickly.
 If that happens, don't hesitate to open a PR and contribute with keeping this manifesto up to date.

 ## What is a µFeature 📱